Car Collector International

 BMW engine — M62 vs N62, timing chain guides, VANOS units

 All Aero 8 engines are BMW V8s and are serviceable in the general BMW independent trade worldwide.
 Series 1 uses the M62TUB44 (non-VANOS or single-VANOS depending on build); GTN uses the M62TUB46 in Alpina spec; Series 2 / 3 / AeroMax uses the N62B44 with the DIVA continuously-variable-length inlet manifold; Series 4 / 5 / Aero SuperSports / Coupe / GT uses the N62B48.
 Known BMW V8 hazards apply — timing chain guides (M62) and VANOS unit wear, valve-stem seals, coolant transfer pipe (N62), alternator bracket / gasket leaks.
-Wikipedia notes 'BMW produced a short run of engines on a prototype line for Morgan' for the 4.8L Series 4 (fetched) — the engines are BMW-standard but the wiring, mounts and cooling architecture are Morgan-specific and are best serviced by a nominated Morgan Aero specialist.
+For the 4.8L Series 4, 'BMW produced a short run of engines on a prototype line for Morgan' — the engines are BMW-standard but the wiring, mounts and cooling architecture are Morgan-specific and are best serviced by a nominated Morgan Aero specialist.

 Bonded-aluminium chassis, ash frame link and body — inspection basics